AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2024-07-28-introduction-to-unicode/index.md

 title: An Introduction to Unicode
 description: In this deep dive, you'll learn about the Unicode character set and how it's encoded and decoded with UTF.
 keywords: [character encoding, unicode, utf]
-categories: [unicode, computer-science, math, binary]
+categories: [unicode, computer-science, math]
 thumbnail: ./images/thumbnail.png
-lastUpdated: 2025-02-25
+lastUpdated: 2025-10-15
 isFeatured: true
 commentsId: 191
 redirectFrom: